hrauniya/Decision-Tree/README.md

 Harsha Rauniyar

-Answer to research questions
+Research Analysis

 1)
-With training set percentage of 0.75 and a seed of 3452456, our program achieved the following accuracies.
+With training set percentage of 0.75 and a seed of 3452456, my program achieved the following accuracies.

 a)
 monks1.csv = 0.9629